Lars Nootbaar Player Props: Cardinals vs. Rockies

-Lars Nootbaar -- batting .364 in his past 10 games -- will be in action for the St. Louis Cardinals versus the Colorado Rockies, with Chris Flexen on the mound, on August 4 at 8:15 PM ET.
+Lars Nootbaar -- with a slugging percentage of .800 in his past 10 games, including four home runs -- will be in action for the St. Louis Cardinals versus the Colorado Rockies, with Ty Blach on the hill, on August 5 at 7:15 PM ET.

 Lars Nootbaar Game Info & Props vs. the Rockies